-A search produces 40 results from which a short list of best fit properties is selected.
+A search produces 40 results from which a shortlist of best fit properties is selected.
 Candidates cannot suffer from pricing defects, environmental defects or shell and core/floor plan defects.
 The top 25% of the results yields 10 possibilities that make the final cut.

-Past experience suggests that only 2 of the presented homes are likely to be of serious interest which is a small fraction of total inventory.
+Experience suggests that only 2 of the presented homes are likely to be of serious interest which is a small fraction of total inventory.
 The challenge here has to do with statistical probability: The odds that one of the two shortlisted properties is owned by one of five price realistic sellers is only 10% (2/10 x 5/10 = 10/100) making the chances of a successful acquisition both frustrating and alarmingly challenging.